sccannan/MTGA-Deck-Randomizer/README.md

 * This program requires python3, which a guide for installation can be downloaded [HERE](https://wiki.python.org/moin/BeginnersGuide/Download)

 ### Running the program
-* To run the program in Windows, simply double click on "randomizer.py".
+* To run the program in Windows, extract the folder from the zip file.
+Then either double click on "randomizer.py" or open a command propmt, naviagte to the folder, and do "python3 randomizer.py".
 For Linux/MacOS, in the terminal navigate to the directory where "randomizer.py" is and do "python3 randomizer.py"

 ## Key
 * Sets: Check the sets you want to play with